- Crisis / Emergencies

 Consider joing the LGBTQ+ Support Group - talk with others who can relate to your experiences.
 Small group size of LGBTQ+ students, topics based on your interests, meet weekly for 7-8 weeks per semester.
 Meetings held on Friday afternoons, 2:30-4:00pm at a relaxed location on campus.
 Sponsored by the Counseling Center (For More Info)

-A Series of Stories from "We Are New Hampshire" (view the web site)
+A Series of Stories from "We are New Hampshire"

 UNH Counseling Center The Counseling Center attempts to meet the emotional and mental health needs of the campus community by reaching out to those who may not seek counseling services.
 Our outreach activities include educational programs and classes, committee participation and clinical consultation.
 Staff members are available to consult with faculty, staff, parents, or students who may be concerned about a student.
 Assistance in crisis management and guidelines for referrals are available.